davidson-engineering/fast-database-clients/README.md

 # fast-database-clients

-## A class to facilitate rapid deployment of a client to connect to various databases
+## A library to facilitate rapid deployment of a client to connect to various databases

 ### fast-influxdb-client